Diocese of Scranton: 2010 to 2020

 In early 2016, a grand jury investigation led by Pennsylvania Attorney General Josh Shapiro began an inquiry into sexual abuse by Catholic clergy in six Pennsylvania dioceses, including the Diocese of Scranton.
 In July 2018, the Pennsylvania Supreme Court ordered the public release of a redacted copy of the grand jury report.
 In August 2018, Bishop Bambera stated that he would cooperate with the investigation and publish the list of "credibly accused clergy".
 The grand jury report later that month showed 59 clergy from the diocese with credible accusation of sexual abuse of children.

 In August 2018, Bambera forbade Timlin from representing the diocese in public, given Timlin's failure to protect children from abusers.
 The 2018 grand jury report had criticized Timlin's handling of sexual abuse allegations against Thomas Skotek, a priest at St Casimir Parish in Freeland.
 Between 1980 and 1985, Skotek had raped and eventually impregnated a teenage girl in the parish.
 In October 1986, after Timlin learned about the crime, he sent Skotek to Saint Luke Institute in Silver Spring, Maryland for psychological evaluation.
 In 1987, after Skotek returned to the diocese, Timlin reassigned him to St. Aloysius Parish in Wilkes-Barre.
 Timlin never notified parishioners in St. Aloysius or civil authorities about Skotek's rape of the girl.
 Bambera himself had served as the vicar for priests for the diocese from 1995 to 1998, and he admitted helping Timlin reassign a priest who had abused a minor, although the decision was made by Timlin.
 Bambera emphasized that since becoming bishop in 2010, he has pursued a zero-tolerance policy toward clerical abuse.

 In August 2018, King's College in Wilkes-Barre announced that it was removing McCormick's name from the chapel and campus ministry.
 That same month, the University of Scranton removed McCormick and Timlin's names from its facilities.

-2020 to present

-In August 2020, it was revealed that 30 new lawsuits related to sexual abuse allegations against clergy were being filed against the diocese.